Find Nursing Schools

 Public Public vs. Private

-There are 768 full-time undergraduates at Black River Technical College, and 1,350 students altogether.
-The school has a student-to-faculty ratio of 13 to 1.
+The total student population at Black River Technical College is 1,350, which includes 768 full-time undergraduates.
+The school has a student-to-faculty ratio of 14 to 1.

 #19